-With the "wet" type, the patient may see a dark spot (or spots) in the center of their vision due to blood or fluid under the macula.
+With the “wet” type, patients may see a dark spot (or spots) in the center of their vision due to blood or fluid under the macula.
 Straight lines may look wavy because the macula is no longer smooth.
-Side or "peripheral" vision is rarely affected.
-However, some patients do not notice any such changes, despite the onset of neovascularization.(1.)
-Therefore periodic eye examinations are still very important for patients at high risk.
+Side or “peripheral” vision is rarely affected.
+However, some patients do not notice any such changes, despite the onset of neovascularization (1).
+Therefore, periodic eye examinations are still very important for patients at high risk.

-For a video presentation describing what a person with macular degenration sees,
+Click here for a video describing what a person with macular degeneration.

-For a video presentation illustrating the development of macular degeneration,
+Click here for a video presentation illustrating the development of macular degeneration.

 1. AM Fine, Earliest symptoms caused by neovascular membranes in the macular.
 Arch Ophthal.
 1986;104:513-4.

 2. MG Maguire, Natural history.
 JW Burger, SL Fine, MG Maguire, eds.
 Age-related Macular Degeneration.
 St. Louis: Mosby: 1999;17-30.